-In addition, President Biden has the specific commitment, knowledge, and will to create change within the federal government.
+In addition, President Biden has the specific commitment, knowledge, and will to create change within the federal

+The structures that must be changed are currently considered the 'normal' operations of departments and agencies-the everyday policies separating Native women as invisible, less than, and vulnerable. government.
 The President has championed safety for Native women for over two decades.
 It was then-Senator Biden who included Indian tribes in the 1995 Violence Against Women Act, increased the VAWA funding stream from 4% to 10% under VAWA 2000, and included the Safety for Indian Women Title under VAWA 2005.
 In his previous role as Vice President, Joe Biden supported the restoration of tribal jurisdiction over non-Indians in domestic violence cases under the VAWA 2013.